Cognitive Behaviour Hypnosis Session (CBH)

 – At Farringdon station (9 min walk) – Tue – Fri.

-Client feedback and Testimonial: Please refer to EMDR webpage.
+Client feedback and Testimonial: Please refer to the EMDR webpage.

 – All the bookings should be made in advance with advance payment. – 50% charge within 48h of your appointment, and 100% charge within 24h of your appointment.